Duration and study methods

 When studying digital technologies at level 7 (or higher) with MIT you’ll learn to apply your academic skills and knowledge as you complete a real-life industry placement in the workplace.
 Find out how Sabrina’s industry experience and bachelor qualification helped her secure a job as a business analysist with Westpac.

 No matter what stage in your life journey you are at, MIT is a great choice for you to begin or continue with your education.
 Whether you are straight out of high school or looking for a fresh new start, MIT will have many options to choose from.
-Courses are delivered in a way that keeps you engaged, connected and involved with your learning and as a bonus, you get to meet great people along the way.
+Courses are delivered in a way that keep you engaged, connected and involved with your learning and as a bonus, you get to meet great people along the way.

-Education is key to success, and MIT has played a pivotal part as the foundation of what I have accomplished so far.
+Education is key to success and MIT has played a pivotal part as the foundation of what I have accomplished so far.
 I have found myself no longer holding back but knowing I have the potential and mindset to achieve and follow my dreams.

 Jacinta Fue

-Since graduating, I have landed a job as cyber security analyst at one of the largest companies in New Zealand where I can see a huge potential for my career growth in next five years.
-All this has been possible due to meticulously drafted course material and highly skilled teaching staff at MIT.”
+“Since graduating, I have landed a job as an analyst at one of the largest companies in New Zealand where I can see a huge potential for my career growth in the next five years.
+All this has been possible due to meticulously drafted course material and highly skilled teaching staff at MIT.

 Bhupinder (Bobby) Singh